Intermediate & Advanced Music Programs

 For students with two plus years of experience, playing music with others in an ensemble can be a great way to expand your already extensive musical knowledge.
 The Conservatory offers advanced programs such as our Honors Jazz Program or our Advanced Chamber Music Institute.

-ONLINE MUSIC LESSONS SPRING REGISTRATION
+ONLINE MUSIC LESSONS SUMMER REGISTRATION

 Private Piano Lesson